Foreign tax credit

 For example, a full write-off can be claimed in the year of expenditure on a range of 'green' products and technologies.
 The list of items supported in this way is reviewed annually.
 It includes designated energy saving equipment, designated environmentally beneficial plant and machinery, and cars with low emissions.

 All businesses, regardless of size, can claim an annual investment allowance of 100% on the first GBP 200,000 tranche per annum of capital expenditure incurred on most qualifying expenditure.
 This is restricted to a single allowance for groups of companies or associated businesses.

 SMEs, as defined, are entitled to a deduction equal to 230% of the qualifying expenditure on R&D in the year in which it is incurred, which can be surrendered for a cash payment (at a rate of GBP 33.35 for each GBP 100 of qualifying R&D spend) by companies that are trading at a loss or have not yet started to trade.

-Large companies are granted an 'above the line' tax credit of 10% of their qualifying expenditure.
+Large companies are granted an R&D 'above the line' tax credit of 12% (increased from 11% from 1 January 2018) of their qualifying expenditure.

 Where the taxable profits can be attributed to the exploitation of patents, a lower effective rate of corporation tax applies.
 For 2017/18, the rate is 10%.
 Profits can include a significant part of the trading profit from the sales of a product that includes a patent, not just income from patent royalties.
 This scheme closed to new entrants from June 2016 (but will continue until 2021 for existing taxpayers), when a new arrangement was introduced.
 The new scheme retains several of the features of the earlier scheme, but will focus more on UK-based activities and meet revised OECD principles.